InteropIO/finsemble-seed/src/samples/appLauncher/README.md

 ## AppLauncher

 ### Overview
-This is a menu component that will launch other components.
+This is a menu that will launch components.
 It filters components based on a "mode" property in the component's config.
 This may be revisted in the future.

 ### What it looks like
 ![](./screenshot.png)